 That requires studying thoroughly about the meal, buying thoughtfully for components, and making great food batches at a moderate cost.
 That is exactly known as frugality.
 Try for frugal, not cheap.

 If anything is significant to you, get the best out of it while reducing costs, not about saving every penny.
+Always remember the difference between cheap vs frugal.

 Is Living Frugally Worth It or only for Cheapskates?